How to Check Server Load on a Windows Server

 By clicking the CPU or Memory column headings, we can sort the processes list by that criteria, and use the sort arrow to determine whether to sort from highest to lowest usage or the opposite.
 You can click on any individual process and end the task, see resource usage, and more.

-Performance tab has the most visual display of information and allows us to select from CPU, Memory, and Ethernet views to show activity over a 60 second period.
+The performance tab has the most visual display of information and allows us to select from CPU, Memory, and Ethernet views to show activity over a 60-second period.
 With this view, we can identify spikes or see the trend over time to determine if a condition is temporary or sustained.

 CPU performance information shows us the type of CPU and speed, the number of processes, threads, and handles in use, as well as the number of virtual CPUs, in most cases.
 We can also see how long the system has been up (uptime).
 This last bit of information can tell us how long the server has been running, confirm if it successfully completed a restart, or if it rebooted unexpectedly due to running out of resources.